-Corresponding via the Internet has proven to become the standard communication link between instructors and their students on a personal and one-on-one basis.
-It is the most inexpensive approach to communicating and networking with an individual student and facilitating group discussions.
+Corresponding via the Internet has proven to become the standard communication link between instructors and their students on a personal and one-on-one experience.
+It is the most inexpensive approach to communicating and networking with an individual student and group discussions.
 The group discussion concept has grown to include chat rooms, operator forums, and the new blogs/wikis.
-One important aspect of e-mail is that it forces the student to write and to develop writing skills.
-In some educational arenas today, educators are increasingly concerned that engineering, computer, and science students lack these writing skills.
-According to Joe Grohens, a lecturer in the department of English at University of Illinois, "These students all have huge writing apprehension; they're been told they can't write.
-They're good at math, but they don't have many writing assignments.
+One important aspect of the e-mail is that it forces the student to write and develops writing skills.
+In some educational arenas today, educators are increasingly concerned that engineering, computer, and science students lack writing skills.
+According to Joe Grohens, a lecturer in the department of English at University of Illinois, "These students all have huge writing apprehension, they're been told they can't write, they're good at math, but they don't have many writing assignments.
 I want them to start feeling more confident in their writing."

-Grohens used the class wiki as a course-management system to publish assignments and for students to post their work.
-He believes the quality of students' writing improves as a result of using the wiki, because drafting and revision is so easy, and because they know that someone besides the instructors - their classmates - will be reading and critiquing nearly every assignment.
-This technique of combining e-mail and collaborative assignments is fueling the development of the Electronic Blackboard or Whiteboard concept through the educational system.
+Grohens uses the class wiki as a course-management system to publish assignments and for students to post their work.
+He believes the quality of students' writing improves as a result of using the wiki because drafting and revision is so easy, and because they know that someone besides the instructors - their classmates - will be reading and critiquing nearly every assignment.
+This technique of combining e-mail and collaborative assignments is fueling the development of the Blackboard or Whiteboard concept through the educational system.
 Various software and proprietary programs are becoming readily available to trainers to implement and expand their distance education programs.

-Some of the advantages to e-mail communications include student access, anywhere at any time, and the establishment of list servers for assignments, discussions, and for providing links to additional reference material.
-Troublesome issues in this process are screen blockers and spam-ware, which prevent training providers from automatically responding or developing initial lines of communications between the instructor and student.
-Other obstacles to communication are hardware or software requirements of the student's PC, along with breakdowns and virus infections.
+Some of the advantages to e-mail communications include student access anywhere at anytime and creating list servers for assignments, discussions, and providing links to additional reference material.
+Troublesome issues are screen blockers and sparn-ware, which prevent training providers from automatically responding or developing initial lines of communications between the instructor and student, and other barriers to communications.
+Other disadvantages are hardware or software requirements on the student's PC, along with virus infections.